Fit an oblique random survival forest

 TRUE

 , a copy of the training data will be attached to the output.
-This is helpful if you plan on using functions like orsf_pd_oob or orsf_summarize_uni to interpret the forest using its training data.
+This is required if you plan on using functions like orsf_pd_oob or orsf_summarize_uni to interpret the forest using its training data.
 Default isTRUE

 .- no_fit